jbakse/site_builder/docs/turtles/plan.md

 - Review all of the posts made by your partner over the past week.
 - Choose one work that you wish to provide feedback on.
-- Create a new email.
-- Address it to your partner.
-- Set the subject to "Comp Form: " followed by the date and time of the sketch you have chosen. `Comp Form: March 8th, 12:46 am`

 ### Observe

 _Individually, 5 minutes_

 **Observe** the post carefully.
 Look at all images in the post.
 Read the post text.
 Look at any linked code or inspirations.
-Do not write or make notes.

-### Write
+### Discuss

-Spend five minutes on the following three writing prompts.
-Don't stop writing.
-Don't worry about spelling or grammar or format.
-Just note as much as you can in the time allowed.

 _Individually, 5 minutes_